dappnode/DAppNodeDocs/docs/what-can-you-do.md

 - Decentralized version of [Oasis Direct](http://oasis.dappnode.eth) and [Eth2Dai](http://eth2dai.dappnode.eth)

-- Go to IPFS by entering <http://my.ipfs.dnp.dappnode.eth:5001/webui> into your browser.
+- Go to IPFS by entering <http://ipfs.dappnode:5001/webui> into your browser.

-- You have a websocket of your parity node in ws://my.ethchain.dnp.dappnode.eth:8546 and you can use http://my.ethchain.dnp.dappnode.eth:8545 as a custom RPC to connect to metamask i.e
+- You have a websocket of your parity node in ws://my.ethchain.dnp.dappnode.eth:8546 or ws://fullnode.dappnode:8546 and you can use http://fullnode.dappnode:8545 as a custom RPC to connect to metamask i.e.

 **NOTE ABOUT ACCESSING IPFS WEBUI:**